BrokenShell/Fortuna/docs/api.md

 | `plus_or_minus_normal(radius=1, *, count=None)` | Signed integer in `[-radius, radius]`, normally concentrated near zero. |

-`random_below` and `random_index` describe the same ordinary index interval, but they have different intent: `random_below` is an unsigned-integer primitive that can cover all `2**64` possible unsigned 64-bit values, while `random_index` is constrained to values representable as Python sequence sizes.
+`random_below` and `random_index` describe the same ordinary index interval, but they have different native domains. `random_below` accepts limits through `2**64`, covering all unsigned 64-bit results at that upper limit.
+`random_index` accepts sizes through C++ `SIZE_MAX`: on a 64-bit build that is `2**64 - 1`, not Python's typically smaller `sys.maxsize`.
+Collection helpers
+naturally pass Python collection lengths, but the numeric primitive itself is not restricted to Python's signed sequence-length domain.

 ### Floating-point generation